AlexandruBurlacu/cern-tmva-v-tensorflow-benchmark/README.md

 4. The `tf_cpp` executable should be ran like this `ls <path to proto files> | xargs -I @ ./tf_cpp <path to proto files>/@`

-Again, the CSV rows are outputed to stdout, so to collect them, add `>> benchmark_results.csv`.
+Again, the CSV rows are outputted to stdout, so to collect them, add `>> benchmark_results.csv`.